 We strive to provide a good education for all our children.
-The headteacher and staff work very hard to build positive relationships with all parents and carers.
+The Headteacher and staff work very hard to build positive relationships with all parents and carers.
 However, the school is obliged to have procedures in place in case there are complaints by parents, or guardians.
-The procedure we follow is detailed below, but you can also view the Local Authority guidance on the Stockport MBC website.
+The procedure we follow is detailed below, but you can also view the Local Authority guidance on the Stockport MBC website by clicking here.

 We deal with all complaints in accordance with the procedures laid down by the Local Authority.
 If you are unhappy with the education your child is receiving or have any concerns relating to the school, in the first instance, please speak directly with your child’s class teacher.
 In our experience, most matters of concern can be resolved positively this way.
 All teachers work very hard to ensure each child is happy at school and is making good progress; they naturally want to know if there is a problem, so that they can take action before it seriously affects the child’s progress.